alanazinkin/CellularAutomata/doc/DESIGN_PLAN.md

 - Within step() of the Simulation class, call updateState(cell) of the Grid class, which calls the countAliveNeighbors() method of Grid class, the getState(cell) method of the Cell class to check if it's alive or dead.
 In our use case, the cell would be dead.
 Then we call setNextState(cell) of the Cell class according to the game rules in the Simulation class which uses the return value of the countAliveNeighbors() method

+Pseudocode for Use case 1:

+// Simulation Class: Step method updates the state of all cells in the grid
+Simulation:
+Method: step()
+// Loop through all cells in the grid for each cell in grid:
+// Apply updateState to each cell Grid.updateState(cell)

+// Grid Class: Update the state of a single cell based on its neighbors
+Grid:
+Method: updateState(Cell cell)
+// Count the number of alive neighbors for the current cell int aliveNeighbors = countAliveNeighbors(cell)

+// Get the current state of the cell (alive or dead) State currentState = cell.getState()

+// Apply the Game of Life rules based on the current state and neighbors if currentState == DEAD and aliveNeighbors == 3:
+// A dead cell with exactly 3 neighbors becomes alive cell.setNextState(ALIVE) else if currentState == ALIVE and (aliveNeighbors < 2 or aliveNeighbors > 3):
+// An alive cell with fewer than 2 or more than 3 neighbors becomes dead cell.setNextState(DEAD) else if currentState == ALIVE and (aliveNeighbors == 2 or aliveNeighbors == 3):
+// An alive cell with 2 or 3 neighbors stays alive cell.setNextState(ALIVE)
+else:
+// A dead cell with less than 3 neighbors stays dead cell.setNextState(DEAD)

+// Cell Class: Methods for getting and setting the state of a cell
+Cell:
+Method: getState()
+return this.state  // Return the current state (ALIVE or DEAD)

+Method: setNextState(State newState)
+this.nextState = newState  // Set the next state to be applied in the next generation

+Method: applyNextState()
+this.state = this.nextState  // Apply the next state to the cell

+// Grid Class: Count the number of alive neighbors for a given cell
+Grid:
+Method: countAliveNeighbors(Cell cell)
+int aliveNeighbors = 0
+// Get the position of the cell (row, column) int row = cell.getRow() int col = cell.getColumn()

+// Check the 8 neighboring cells around the current cell for each neighbor in getNeighbors(row, col): if neighbor.getState() == ALIVE: aliveNeighbors++ return aliveNeighbors

 Use Case 2: Apply the rules to an edge cell: set the next state of a cell to live by counting its number of neighbors using the Game of Life rules for a cell on the edge (i.e., with some of its neighbors missing)

 - The Simulation class calls the step() method.
-The step() method calls getNeighbors() on the Gird class to retrieve the neighboring cells of an edge Cell.
+The step() method calls getNeighbors() on the Grid class to retrieve the neighboring cells of an edge Cell.
 The getNeighbors() method in the Grid class checks the edge conditions and calculates the neighbors the edge cell.
 Since it's an edge cell, getNeighbors() needs to account for the fact that some neighbors might be missing (e.g., no neighbors on the "out of bounds" side of the grid).The Simulation class computes the new state for the Cell (setting it to "live" based on its neighbors' states).
 In this case, if the edge cell has the right number of live neighbors, it may be set to "live" according to the Game of Life rules.
 The Simulation class uses setCellState() to update the cell state.
 SimulationView refreshes the visual grid to reflect the updated state.

+Pseudocode for Use case 2:

+// Simulation Class: Step method updates the state of all cells in the grid
+Simulation:
+Method: step()
+// Loop through all cells in the grid for each cell in grid:
+// Apply updateState to each cell Grid.updateState(cell)

+// Grid Class: Update the state of a single cell based on its neighbors
+Grid:
+Method: updateState(Cell cell)
+// Get the neighboring cells of the current cell, considering edge conditions List<Cell> neighbors = getNeighbors(cell)

+// Count the number of alive neighbors for the current cell int aliveNeighbors = 0 for each neighbor in neighbors:
+    if neighbor.getState() == ALIVE:
+        aliveNeighbors++

+// Get the current state of the cell (alive or dead) State currentState = cell.getState()

+// Apply the Game of Life rules based on the current state and neighbors if currentState == DEAD and aliveNeighbors == 3:
+    // A dead edge cell with exactly 3 neighbors becomes alive cell.setNextState(ALIVE) else if currentState == ALIVE and (aliveNeighbors < 2 or aliveNeighbors > 3):
+    // An alive edge cell with fewer than 2 or more than 3 neighbors becomes dead cell.setNextState(DEAD) else if currentState == ALIVE and (aliveNeighbors == 2 or aliveNeighbors == 3):
+    // An alive edge cell with 2 or 3 neighbors stays alive cell.setNextState(ALIVE)
+else:
+    // A dead edge cell with less than 3 neighbors stays dead cell.setNextState(DEAD)

+// Cell Class: Methods for getting and setting the state of a cell
+Cell:
+Method: getState()
+return this.state  // Return the current state (ALIVE or DEAD)

+Method: setNextState(State newState)
+this.nextState = newState  // Set the next state to be applied in the next generation

+Method: applyNextState()
+this.state = this.nextState  // Apply the next state to the cell

+// Grid Class: Get the neighbors of a cell, accounting for edge conditions
+Grid:
+Method: getNeighbors(Cell cell)
+List<Cell> neighbors = []
+// Get the position of the cell (row, column) int row = cell.getRow() int col = cell.getColumn()

+// Check the cells around the current cell (top, bottom, left, right, and diagonals) for each direction in DIRECTIONS: int neighborRow = row + direction.row int neighborCol = col + direction.col

+// If the neighbor is within bounds of the grid, add it to the neighbors list if neighborRow >= 0 and neighborRow < gridHeight and neighborCol >= 0 and neighborCol < gridWidth:
+    neighbors.add(grid[neighborRow][neighborCol])

+return neighbors

 Use Case 3: Move to the next generation: update all cells in a simulation from their current state to their next state and display the result graphically.

 - For each individual Cell object, we store the current state as well as the next state.
 When we call the updateState() method for each Cell, we accurately calculate the next state based on the current state and the current states of neighboring cells.
 This ensures that the next state of a cell does not impact neighboring cells until after all cells have been updated within the same round or generation of the simulation.
 When we call the step() method in the Simulation class, we iterate over each cell and call updateState() to calculate the next step.
 Then, at the very end we update the current state for each cell to be equal to the next state.
 This way, all cells will be updated at the same time.
 We then display this graphically by changing the cell's depiction based on whether they are alive or dead.

+Pseudocode for Use case 3;

+// Simulation Class: Step method to update all cells to their next state and display the result
+Simulation:
+Method: step()
+// Loop through all cells in the grid and update their next state for each cell in grid:
+Grid.updateState(cell)

+// Once all cells have been updated, apply the next state to each cell for each cell in grid:
+    cell.applyNextState()

+// After all cells have updated their state, refresh the grid visually SimulationView.refreshGrid()

+// Grid Class: Update the state of a single cell based on its neighbors and the Game of Life rules
+Grid:
+Method: updateState(Cell cell)
+// Get the neighboring cells of the current cell List<Cell> neighbors = getNeighbors(cell)

+// Count the number of alive neighbors int aliveNeighbors = 0 for each neighbor in neighbors:
+    if neighbor.getState() == ALIVE:
+        aliveNeighbors++

+// Get the current state of the cell (alive or dead) State currentState = cell.getState()

+// Apply the Game of Life rules to calculate the next state if currentState == DEAD and aliveNeighbors == 3:
+    // A dead cell with exactly 3 neighbors becomes alive cell.setNextState(ALIVE) else if currentState == ALIVE and (aliveNeighbors < 2 or aliveNeighbors > 3):
+    // An alive cell with fewer than 2 or more than 3 neighbors dies cell.setNextState(DEAD) else if currentState == ALIVE and (aliveNeighbors == 2 or aliveNeighbors == 3):
+    // An alive cell with 2 or 3 neighbors stays alive cell.setNextState(ALIVE)
+else:
+    // A dead cell with less than 3 neighbors stays dead cell.setNextState(DEAD)

+// Cell Class: Methods for getting and setting the state of a cell
+Cell:
+Method: getState()
+return this.state  // Return the current state (ALIVE or DEAD)

+Method: setNextState(State newState)
+this.nextState = newState  // Set the next state to be applied in the next generation

+Method: applyNextState()
+this.state = this.nextState  // Apply the next state to the cell

+// SimulationView Class: Refreshes the grid visually after all cells have been updated
+SimulationView:
+Method: refreshGrid()
+// Loop through each cell in the grid and update its visual representation for each cell in grid: if cell.getState() == ALIVE:
+// Display the cell as alive (e.g., in a vibrant color or filled in) updateCellDisplay(cell, ALIVE)
+else:
+// Display the cell as dead (e.g., in a default or empty color) updateCellDisplay(cell, DEAD)

+// Helper method to update the graphical representation of a cell
+Method: updateCellDisplay(Cell cell, State state)
+// Update the visual appearance of the cell (alive or dead) if state == ALIVE:
+// Set the cell display to "alive" setCellColor(cell, ALIVE_COLOR)
+else:
+// Set the cell display to "dead" setCellColor(cell, DEAD_COLOR)

 Use Case 4: Switch simulations: load a new simulation from a data file, replacing the current running simulation with the newly loaded one